Facts about Gums in Gluten Free Baking

 Could Xanthan Gum Be Making You Sick?

-After reading how xanthan gum is produced, you may be wondering about how it can affect you if you have food allergies to possible derivatives like corn, soy, wheat or dairy (remember, I said earlier that fermented sugar could be lactose, which is the sugar in milk).
+After reading how xanthan gum is produced, you may be wondering about how it can affect you if you have food allergies to possible derivatives like corn, soy or wheat.

 Xanthan Gum Alternative